-11 Switzerland, Serbia, New York, Egypt and China.
+&lt;sup>11 Switzerland, Serbia, New York, Egypt and China.

-12 With reference to the insurance sector, the scope of the Company Control Functions coincides with the Key Function Holders.
+&lt;sup>12 With reference to the insurance sector, the scope of the Company Control Functions coincides with the Key Function Holders.

-13 Bank of Italy Circular 285/2013.
+&lt;sup>13 Bank of Italy Circular 285/2013.

-14 Unlike what occurs in Italy and in some specific foreign countries (China, Egypt, Slovakia and Croatia), the application of the 33% limit to the ratio between variable remuneration and fixed remuneration to personnel belonging to the Company Control Functions operating in international subsidiary banks of the Intesa Sanpaolo Group does not usually represent a critical issue with respect to the safeguarding of adequate levels of total remuneration of such personnel, since the variable remuneration practices in place in those countries provide remuneration levels which are below the limit set by the Bank of Italy.
+&lt;sup>14 Unlike what occurs in Italy and in some specific foreign countries, the application of the 33% limit to the ratio between variable and fixed remuneration to personnel belonging to the Company Control Functions operating in international subsidiary banks of the Intesa Sanpaolo Group does not usually represent a critical issue with respect to the safeguarding of adequate levels of total remuneration of such personnel.
 Consequently, it is not deemed necessary to introduce the allowance in other foreign countries.
+The Group constantly monitors the situation in the various countries in which it operates and updates the Remuneration Policies accordingly.